P602 – BASIC DESIGN PRINCIPLES OF LEV SYSTEMS

-- Design basic LEV systems
+- Conduct a full Design exercise for a basic LEV system

 No other specialist knowledge is required.